aaronbloomfield/nws/docker/index.md

 		- Start up socat: `socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"`
 		- Start up the docker containers: `docker compose up`
 		- Start up xquartz: `open -a Xquartz`
-	- Connect to a docker container: `docker exec -it nws-outer1 /bin/bash`
+	- Connect to a docker container: `docker exec -it nws-outer1 bash`
 	- Check the DISPLAY variable: `echo $DISPLAY`
 		- It should be `<IP>:0`; if not, set it: `export DISPLAY=111.222.333.444:0`; change as necessary, and be sure to put the `:0` at the end
 	- Run a GUI command: `xeyes`